NextGenSec-Github/Cloud-Security/aws/DevSecOps/Implementing DevSecOps in AWS/STEP7: Integrating AWS Secrets Manager with CodeBuild.md

 9. Review the details and click on "Store"

 ## Updating buildspec.yml to Use Secrets Manager
-1. Open your buildspec.yml file in the CodeCommit repository.
+1. Open your buildspec.yml file in the CodeCommit repository and click `Edit`.

 2. Add the following section to the buildspec.yml file to retrieve the SonarCloud token from Secrets Manager: